 Wave at someone

-"When one person connects to another a community grows."
+"When one person connects to another, a community is created."